Lamareeb/Lamareeb/README.md

-- 👋 Hi, I’m @Lamareeb - Laura
+- 👋 Hi, I’m @Lamareeb
 - 👀 I’m interested in Web Development.
 Coldfusion applications.
 - 🌱 I’m currently learning anything I can to make an app or website better.
 - 💞️ I’m looking to collaborate on Coldfusion, CSS, JavaScript.